Dnd (1975 video game): Gameplay

 In dnd, players create a character and venture into the multi-level Whisenwood Dungeon (a portmanteau of the authors' last names) in search of two ultimate treasures: the grail and the orb.
 The game presents players with an overhead view of the dungeon, but also implements many basic concepts of Dungeons & Dragons.
 The Whisenwood dungeon consists of multiple maze-like levels.
-As players complete each level, they are allowed to advance to the next; however, players may return to previous levels and leave the dungeon altogether making dnd one of the first video games to use non-linear progression.
+As players complete each level, they are allowed to advance to the next, but the players may return to previous levels and leave the dungeon altogether making dnd one of the first video games to use non-linear progression.
 As players complete levels, they acquire new spells, weapons and items that aid them in their quest to find the ultimate treasures.

 Teleporters move characters between dungeon levels.
 High-level monsters, including a Golden Dragon that guards the Orb, are found at the end of each dungeon.
 Leaving the dungeon allows one to recuperate and regain spells and return later.